jmizell/Filtering-Proxy-Example/readme.md

 Originally I was going to write a series of regex patterns, but as I looked more at the problem, it didn't seem like an affective solution.
 I opted instead to train a machine learning classifier on samples of sql injection.
 I choose svm as it's effective with a small set of data, and if the problem turned out to be non-linear, I can make use of a polynomial kernel.

+Everything is run in docker, because my dev environment is not your dev environment.
+With docker I can be certain that you are running everything exactly as I built it.

 Since this is just a sample project, the following things where assumed

 * It didn't need to be highly performant.
 It is neither memory efficient, nor as fast as possible.